-Anyone living in Portugal will have to buy furniture at some point or another.
+Anyone living in Portugal, whether they’re renting or have bought a house, will have to buy furniture at some point or another.
 Maybe you need to furnish an entire apartment or house, or maybe you just need one or two small things.
 Either way, the question is: where should you go to buy furniture in Portugal?

 The main furniture shops